 Applying for a passport or ID card if you live in United Kingdom

 Are you a Dutch national living in United Kingdom?
 And do you want to renew or apply for a Dutch passport or identity card (ID card)?
-You can do so at the Dutch embassy in Londen or at VFS Global in Edinburgh.
+You can do so at the Netherlands embassy in London, the VFS Global office in London or at the VFS Global office in Edinburgh.
 You can also lodge your application at a Dutch border municipality or at the Schiphol desk.

 Step 1: Create your personal checklist